1 Apr 2005 - 15 Jan 2006

-The Enthusiasts archive began with a chance encounter in 2001 with Krzysztof Kieslowski’s first popular feature film Amator (Film Buff) from 1979; the main character is a leading member of a factory based film club.
-Intrigued, Marysia Lewandowska and I began a research project in the summer of 2002 into the existence and remnants of amateur film clubs in socialist Poland.
+The Enthusiasts and what became Enthusiasm project began with a chance encounter in 2001 with Krzysztof Kieslowski’s first popular feature film Amator (Film Buff) from 1979; the main character is a leading member of a factory based film club.
+Intrigued as to whether such clubs existed, Marysia Lewandowska and I began a research project in the summer of 2002 into the existence and remnants of amateur film clubs in socialist Poland.

 There has been a spectacular transfiguration of Polish political and cultural life since the introduction of the market economy in 1989.
 It is as if Poland has played out in a lapsed-time film style, the economic and cultural changes of ‘western’ Europe.
 Fifty years of social evolution –from a manufacturing to a service economy - has been compressed into just over ten years.
 Poland is a crystallization of the forces at play in the rest of Europe; it projects a service driven, consumer led future, while content to forget its industrial past, and hide its manufacturing present.

 And yet, all the former state owned industries - for example those generating power, refining steel or producing chemicals - played a central role in contemporary economic and cultural life.
 Clearly industry manufactures the goods and energy necessary to generate our material lives, yet they also structure our experiences into ‘productive’ labour, and un-productive ‘leisure’ time.
 Although in Poland even before the economic changes, ‘leisure’ was itself organized through factory-sponsored clubs, various associations, sports facilities and even state holiday schemes.